Green economy, safety front and center as Indonesian and Australian leaders meet in Sydney - ExBulletin

 Widodo wants to build an electric vehicle battery production industry in Indonesia, which has the world’s largest nickel reserves, and has said in interviews that it is seeking cooperation from Australia, a major supplier of key components. lithium battery.

 Widodo understands the importance of making the transition to a green economy, Wong said.
-The leaders will discuss how Australia and Indonesia could “work together” on supply chains and achieve net zero emissions, she added.
+Leaders will discuss how Australia and Indonesia could “work together” on supply chains and achieve net zero emissions, she added.

-Australia will be transparent when discussing the plan to acquire nuclear-powered submarines over the next decade under the AUKUS defense partnership with the United States and Britain, it said. she stated.
+Australia will be transparent when discussing the plan to acquire nuclear-powered submarines over the next decade under the AUKUS defense partnership with the United States and Britain, it said. she declared.

 Indonesia is “concerned with ensuring that nuclear materials are not allowed to proliferate…We both want a peaceful and stable region,” Wong said.